Lots of information about Prince George can be found at this link.

 Transport in town:

-UNBC is atop a reasonable-sized hill, and there are nice walking/cycling trails through the woods and/or along the roads to the school.
+UNBC is atop a hill, and there are nice walking/cycling trails through the woods and/or along the roads to the school.

 As noted above, car rentals are available at the airport.
 Cars can also be rented in town at various locations.